bubbleguuum/toggle-monitor-grayscale/README.md

 ##### Advantages

 - not specific to a compositor
+- can be set to only a specific monitor (see usage)

 ##### Inconvenients

 - video card specific
+- on Optimus laptops, will not work with the laptop's panel.
+Will work with external screens managed by the dGPU
 - minor: grayscale persists if you exit Xorg without resetting color
 - minor: screenshots taken are not in grayscale